-NorthRiver Midstream Inc., ("NRM") will manage all operations in a manner that protects the health and safety of employees, contractors and the public, as well as protecting the environment while complying with and, where appropriate, exceeding applicable laws, regulations, industry and internal standards and stakeholder expectations.
+NorthRiver Midstream Inc., ("NRM") will manage all operations and projects in a manner that protects the health and safety of employees, other persons working on behalf of the company and the public, as well as protecting the environment.
+NRM will implement policies, and protection programs with the goal of preventing ruptures, liquid and gas releases, fatalities, and injuries and for the response to incidents and emergency situations while complying with applicable laws, regulations, industry and internal standards, and stakeholder expectations.

-NRM will continually strive to improve personal safety, process safety, and environmental performance by proactively evaluating its operations to identify hazards and risks, assess priorities and maintain programs and procedures to reduce the number and severity of personal safety, process safety, and environmental-related incidents towards a goal of zero incidents.
+NRM will continually strive to continually improve personal safety, process safety, and environmental performance by proactively evaluating its operations and projects to identify known, potential and imminent hazards and risks, assess environmental impacts and maintain the required protection programs and procedures to reduce the number and severity of personal safety, process safety events, and environmental-related impacts towards a goal of zero incidents.